Roy Castle: Personal life

-Castle married dancer Fiona Dickson on 29 July 1963.
+Castle married dancer Fiona Dickson on 29 July 1963 with Harry Secombe acting as best man.
 They had been introduced to each other by Eric Morecambe.
 Both Castle and his wife were committed Christians and they regularly attended the Baptist church near their home.
 They had four children.
 Their youngest son, Ben Castle (born 1973), is a jazz saxophonist who has played with a wide range of artists, including Jamie Cullum, Carleen Anderson, Beth Rowley, Marillion and Radiohead, and performed on film soundtracks.

 Castle was a football fan and supported Liverpool.
-Fewer than six months before his death, he attended the Liverpool–Everton derby match at Anfield on 13 March 1994 and stood on the Spion Kop terrace.
+Fewer than six months before his death he attended the Liverpool–Everton derby match at Anfield on 13 March 1994 and stood on the Spion Kop terrace.
 He had also been in the crowd at Liverpool's FA Cup final victory over Sunderland in May 1992, shortly after he was first found to have cancer.
-At that time Ronnie Barker paid tribute to him, referring to their portrayal of characters that bore a strong resemblance to Laurel and Hardy in Another Fine Mess.
+At that time Ronnie Barker paid tribute to him, referring to their portrayal of characters that bore a strong resemblance to Laurel and Hardy in "Another Fine Mess".

-On 31 December 1992, Castle was awarded the OBE in the 1993 New Year Honours.
+On 31 December 1992 Castle was awarded the OBE in the 1993 New Year Honours.

 Illness and death

 Castle was diagnosed with lung cancer in early 1992, and was told that his chances of recovery were slim and that it was unlikely that he would live for more than six months.
 He underwent chemotherapy and radiotherapy and went into remission later that year.
 A non-smoker, he blamed his illness on passive smoking during his years of playing the trumpet in smoky jazz clubs.
 On 26 November 1993, Castle announced that his illness had returned, and underwent a second round of treatment.
 Over the spring and summer of 1994, in spite of his deteriorating health, he carried out the high-profile Tour of Hope to raise funds for the erection of the building that would become the Roy Castle Lung Cancer Foundation, which is the only British charity dedicated solely to defeating lung cancer.

-During and shortly after Castle's illness, many smoke-free restaurants and cafes were awarded the Roy Castle Clean Air Award to denote their adherence to a (then voluntary) smoke-free regime.
+During and shortly after Castle's illness, many smoke-free restaurants and cafes were awarded the Roy Castle Clean Air Award to denote their adherence to a smoke-free regime (which at that time was voluntary).

 His final contribution to Record Breakers was aired at the conclusion of the 1993 series, although the programme continued until 2001.

-He died at his home in Gerrards Cross, Buckinghamshire on the morning of 2 September 1994, two days after his 62nd birthday.
+He died at his home in Gerrards Cross, Buckinghamshire, on the morning of 2 September 1994, two days after his 62nd birthday.
 A week before his death he was made a freeman of the City of Liverpool.

 His funeral service took place on 8 September 1994 in Amersham.
-Present at the funeral service along with his family were Sir Harry Secombe, Bruce Forsyth, Cliff Richard, and Sir John Mills.
+Present at the funeral service along with his family were Sir Harry Secombe, Bruce Forsyth, Sir Cliff Richard, and Sir John Mills.
 A memorial service at Liverpool Cathedral was held on 20 October 1994.